 At GEDCO, we believe that Baltimore’s older adults, regardless of their incomes, should have access to the highest quality of housing with supportive services.
-We accomplish this through our housing communities of Gallagher Mansion and Stadium Place, and additionally through our activity centers of Harford Senior Center and the Senior Network of North Baltimore.
+We accomplish this through our housing communities of Gallagher Mansion and Stadium Place, and additionally through our activity center, Senior Network of North Baltimore.
 We also offer housing and support for people with disabilities over the age of 55 at Epiphany House.

 All individuals should be able to lead meaningful and engaged lives.
 Our goal is to enable older adults in Baltimore City to be able to age in community with dignity and lead meaningful lives.